 Most of the Cosby collection had never before been seen by the public.
 It includes paintings by one-time slaves, pieces commissioned for the Cosbys, a piece by Cosby’s daughter and quilts made in tribute to Cosby and his slain son, Ennis.
 The exhibit also includes images of Cosby and quotations from him.

-Even without the assault allegations, the exhibit raised concerns.
-Some critics frown on showcasing a private collection in a prominent museum because it can enhance the artwork’s market value.
+Even without the sexual assault allegations, the exhibit raised concerns.
+Some critics frown on showcasing a private collection in a prominent museum because it can enhance the artworks’ market value.
 Also, Camille Cosby sits on the museum’s board and initiated the loan, which raises questions about conflicts of interest.

 Now the Smithsonian has revealed to The Associated Press that the Cosbys also funded the exhibition with a $716,000 gift, which virtually covers the entire cost.
-Museum industry guidelines call for museums to make public the source of funding when an art lender funds an exhibit.
-The Cosbys’ financial donation was not disclosed in press materials issued by the Smithsonian to publicize the exhibit, nor mentioned on the museum’s website.
-The exhibit opened in November.
-The Smithsonian said the information was available to anyone who specifically requested it.
+Museum industry guidelines call for museums to make public the source of funding when an art lender funds an exhibit, but the Smithsonian did not reveal Cosby’s financial gift until Friday, even though the exhibit opened in November.

 Noah Kupferman, an art market expert at Shapiro Auctions who has taught about the economics of fine art, said such financial arrangements are not unprecedented, but museums must be transparent about them.